natenka/pyneng-book-en/docs/source/book/20_jinja2/syntax_variables.rst

 Variables
 ----------

-Variables in template are given in double curly brackets:
+Variables in template are given in double curly braces:

 ::